john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 How much will my 401k earn if I invest X per month?
 * [Calculator.net 401k calculator](https://www.calculator.net/401k-calculator.html)
 * [AARP 401k calculator](https://www.aarp.org/work/retirement-planning/401k_calculator.html)

+How much are you allowed to invest (in tax-deferred retirement accounts of all kinds)
+* TODO